Make Somebodys Day! Send Good Vibes. Everything you need over 50% OFF. Learn More

 This Kool Aid hair dye is not a permanent dye, but depending on the hair, could last a few days or maybe a few weeks.
 It’s a fun thing to do with your little ones who want a little personality in their do!

-How to remove Kool Aid Hair Dye
+How to Get Kool Aid Hair Dye Out of Hair

+So you might be asking how long does kool aid hair dye last?
 Depending on how often you wash your hair the Kool-Aid will naturally fade in about two-three weeks.
 If you want it out sooner try this!

 Boil a pot of water on the stove.
 Pour the boiling water into a heat safe container.
 To the water add 2 Tablespoons of baking soda and stir to dissolve.
 Dip your hair into the water for about 30 seconds.
 You should instantly see the dye coming off.
 Hair may be dipped a few times if needed.
 This is extremely drying for the hair so be sure make to deep condition after.